jabbar-gabbar/trident/README.md

 # trident
-Utility to upload local and network folders data to aws s3 bucket.
+A tool to upload local and network folders data to aws s3 bucket.
 Supported on Windows environment.

 ### Pre-requisite